nslabspl/crowdsec/CODE_OF_CONDUCT.md

 of actions.

 **Consequence**: A warning with consequences for continued behavior.
-No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
-This includes avoiding interactions in community spaces as well as external channels like social media.
-Violating these terms may lead to a temporary or permanent ban.
+No interaction with the people involved ( so called *shadow-ban* ), including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.

+This includes avoiding interactions in
+* community spaces,
+* external channels like social media.

 ### 3. Temporary Ban